|

 Noise from the turbine is not considered to be excessive by most people that I have contacted however, this a subjective issue that only an individual can decide upon.
 Reliability of the wind turbine is excellent as the rotating elements are simple and robust with long term maintenance limited to bearings and brushes replacement.
 The cost consideration for this type of equipment is quite a high initial cost at the outset but with few running costs thereafter and a long equipment life.

-Solar (PV - photo voltaic) panels, work by converting light (not just sunshine) into electricity using photovoltaic cells.
+Solar Panels Solar (PV - photo voltaic) panels, work by converting light (not just sunshine) into electricity using photovoltaic cells.
 The intensity of the light will determine the output from the panel and it therefore follows that during dull overcast days the electrical output will be reduced and similarly the shorter daylight hours in winter will reduce the capability of the panels.
+The electrical capability of the panels is determined by the number of ‘cells’ that comprise the panel in the same manner that a battery output is a function of the number of cells.

 Each cell in the solar panel produces a mV output and when these are connected in series produce a line output of 12Volts – (for our purposes, although different voltages are available).
 A number of these series lines are then connected in parallel to increase the wattage available from the panel.